Bayerischer Brauerbund e.V.

 German Dairy / Export-Union für Milchprodukte

-The association Export-Union for dairy products represents the interests of some 100 member companies.
-If we include our co-operation partners in the equation, the figures cover around 95% of all German dairy suppliers with the processing of 31,5 million tons of milk.
-The sector overall has a turnover of more than 23 billion euro, making it one of the sectors with the highest turnover in the German food industry.
-To find out more about the companies of the German dairy industry, please visit this website.
+The association Export-Union for dairy products represents the interests of some 95 member companies in the field of milk exports and trade.
+Our members producing various dairy products from over 30 million tonnes of milk, or around 95% of the milk processed in Germany.
+They sell and trade the dairy products in Germany, Europe and throughout the world.
+The sector overall has a turnover of more than 26 billion euro, making it one of the sectors with the highest turnover in the German food industry.

 Animal Breeding in Germany

 The breeding organizations coordinate the genetic improvement of livestock.
 They have a long tradition about more than 100 years.
 The breeding federations are competitive companies of breeding and insemination.
 The breeding goal is oriented on market requirement.

 Breeding animals from Germany enjoy a very good reputation all over the world.
 Beside the optimization of the achievement potential, the characteristics of health and fitness are also an important consideration.

 German Meat is the joint export promotion organization of the German pork, beef, poultry and meat processing industry.
 The aim of German Meat is to promote the export of products made by the German meat industry.
 It helps you to find exactly the right supplier of meat and meat products from Germany.